Sienna FAQs - Part 2

-What is the difference between Sienna Base Coat and Top Coat?
+What is the difference between our Base Coat and Top Coat?

 Did you know they are designed to do different things?
 Let’s talk about our much-loved Base Coat.
 Our Base Coat is designed to stick to your natural nail.
 It’s nice and thin so it creates a smooth base for your nail polish colours to stick to.
 You’ll still get a lush, durable Sienna manicure without it, but the Base Coat is just a little extra care that will strengthen your nails and protect them.
 On the flip side, if you want an everyday slick of clear gloss to protect your nails, this is the one you should go for.
 It also has the added benefit of strengthening your nail by acting similarly to a band-aid.
 It holds your nail together so you’ll get more length and strength and less breakage.

-What is the difference between Cruelty-free (cf) and vegan products?
+What is the difference between Cruelty-Free & Vegan products?

 How are our timber caps made?